chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - **Calculate Relevance**

-      - Need some mechanism to calculate the relevance between U and I
+      - Need some mechanism to calculate the relevance between you and I

       - ![A picture containing object Description automatically generated](media/image34.png)rating \* item